-The next part of the instrument involved the observable attributes of the program.
-In order to measure the observable attributes of the program, a scale was used which has been used successfully in the measurement of self-perception and self-expression of the marketing course.

-The ideal self-perception was obtained by asking students to rate why they chose this marketing course, how confident they are in what they are learning and their evaluation of the course taken.
+One section of the questionnaire consists of the observable attributes of the program.
+So that the observable attributes of the program could be measured, a scale was designed which has been used previously to successfully measure self-perception and self-expression of the marketing course.
+The ideal self-perception was obtained by asking students questions as to why they chose this marketing course, how confident they are in what they are learning and their evaluation of the course taken.
 The idea of self-expression is obtained when students rate how they compare the marketing course to other business courses and their interest in the course and the relevance to their career.
-For this attribute, several measurement scales were used, from; 1 =strongly disagree to 5 =strongly agree, as well as a scale of 1 =very unlikely to 5 =very likely.
-They were then asked to rate the extent to which they believed that the marketing education program possessed each construct under this attribute.
+For this attribute, several measurement scales were used, from; strongly disagree to strongly agree, scale of 1-5; as well as a very unlikely to very likely, scale of 1-5.
+Then they were questioned as to the degree to which they thought that the marketing education program influenced each construct under this attribute.

-Abstract Attributes.
+Abstract Attributes

-This part of the instrument measures the students' perceptions of the abstract attributes with respect to the marketing course.
-Students were asked to rate the importance of their perception of the program with regards to their career.
-For this attribute, the measurement was on a scale of 1 = strongly disagree to 5 = strongly agree.
-They were then asked to rate the extent to which they believed that the marketing education program influenced this construct in this attribute.
+This part of the questionnaire measures the students' perceptions of the abstract attributes with respect to the marketing course.
+The students were asked to indicate on the questionnaire their significance assessment of their perception of the program with regards to their career.
+For this attribute, the measurement was from; strongly disagree to strongly agree, scale of 1-5.
+Then they were questioned as to the degree they thought that the marketing program influenced this construct under this attribute.